-- youngest ever gold medalist in a team event - Kim Yun-Mi 1994
+- Youngest ever gold medalist in a team event - Kim Yun-Mi 1994

-- youngest ever gold medalist in an individual event- Tara Lipinski 1998
+- Youngest ever gold medalist in an individual event- Tara Lipinski 1998

 At the 1928 Games Sonja Henie (born April 8, 1912) of Norway made history when she won the figure skating competition at the age of 15.
 At the time she became the youngest Olympic champion in history, a distinction she would hold for 66 years.

 At the 1994 Winter Olympics, Korean Kim Yun-Mi became the youngest Olympic champion at the Winter Games when she won gold in the women's 3000m relay in short track speed skating.
-She was 13 years, 85 days years old.
+She was 13 years, 83 days years old.
 She was part of a team in the relay event.

-Sonja Henie's record as the youngest winner in an individual event was not broken until Nagano 1998, when 15-year-old American figure skater Tara Lipinski (15 years, 255 days old, born June 10, 1982) won gold to become the youngest female gold medalist in an individual event.
+Sonja Henie's record as the youngest winner in an individual event was not broken until Nagano 1998, when 15-year-old American figure skater Tara Lipinski (15 years, 253 days old, born June 10, 1982) won gold to become the youngest female gold medalist in an individual event.

-On 9 February 2014, Russian Yulia Lipnitskaya (15 years, 249 days old, born 5 June 1998) won gold in the team event at the Winter Olympics in Sochi, and was six days younger than Tara Lipinski but not younger than Kim Yun-Mi who is still the youngest ever gold medalist.
+On 9 February 2014, Russian Yulia Lipnitskaya (15 years, 249 days old, born 5 June 1998) won gold in the team event at the Winter Olympics in Sochi, and was six days younger than Tara Lipinski but not younger than Kim Yun-Mi who is still the youngest-ever gold medalist.

 Youngest Female Medalist

-The youngest female medalist in an individual event, East German Andrea Mitscherlich came second in the 3,000m speed skating, at the 1976 Games, aged 15 years and 68 days.
+The youngest female medalist in an individual event, East German Andrea Mitscherlich came second in the 3,000m speed skating, at the 1976 Games, aged 15 years and 69 days.

-Youngest Female Competitor
+Youngest Female Competitor - Cecilia Colledge

-Other young participants include Chinese ice dancer Liu Luyang who was 11 years, 256 days old in 1988, and in 1968 Romanian figure skater Beatrice Huştiu was 11 years, 159 days when she competed, and South African Marcelle Matthews who was 11 years, 306 days old in 1960.
+Other young participants are Chinese ice dancer Liu Luyang who was 11 years, 256 days old in 1988, and in 1968 Romanian figure skater Beatrice Huştiu was 11 years, 159 days when she competed, and South African Marcelle Matthews who was 11 years, 306 days old in 1960.